The fact that Alexandre’s first accountancy placement was at a winery would alter his destiny. He says,

 As it’s long and dark, it stays very cool even in midsummer.
 This does mean, however, that fermentation is slow.
 This means for his whites, if he releases them after 12 months, he needs to add some more sulphites and do a light filtration if necessary.
 His goal for the future is to do longer ageing periods of 24+ months.

-To ensure his natural fermentations are healthy, he begins with a pied de cuve (whereby he harvests a small bucket of grapes before harvest to begin fermentation, a bit like a sourdough starter), and adds 20mg/L of sulphites when he presses the grapes.
-Depending on the wine, this might be the only time he adds sulphites.
+To ensure his natural fermentations are healthy, he begins with a pied de cuve (whereby he harvests a small bucket of grapes before harvest to begin fermentation, a bit like a sourdough starter), and adds a very small amount of sulfites when he presses the grapes.
+Depending on the wine, this might be the only time he adds any sulfites.
 He explains,

 After we’ve tasted from barrel, Alexandre opens one of his recently bottled wines from his own vineyards.
 We smile at the cow on the label, but also realise we’ve only spoken about horses.
 We ask, quizzingly.